Boba Fett: Concept and development

-Star Wars creator George Lucas created Boba Fett in his April 1978 screenplay draft of The Empire Strikes Back, basing the character on Sergio Leone's Man with No Name (Clint Eastwood).
+Star Wars creator George Lucas created Boba Fett in his April 1978 screenplay draft of The Empire Strikes Back, basing the character on Italian filmmaker Sergio Leone's Man with No Name (Clint Eastwood) from the Dollar Trilogy.
 The character needed to be designed quickly, as Lucas had agreed for him to be featured in the Star Wars Holiday Special later that year.
 The character's design stemmed from initial concepts for Darth Vader, who was originally conceived as a rogue bounty hunter.
 While Vader became less of a mercenary and more of a dark knight, the bounty hunter concept remained, and Fett became "an equally villainous" but "less conspicuous" character.
 Concept artist Ralph McQuarrie influenced Fett's design, which was finalized by and is credited to Joe Johnston.

 Norman Reynolds and the film's art department built the costume.
 Fett's armor was originally designed for "super troopers", and was adapted for Fett as the script developed.
 Screen-tested in all-white, Fett's armor eventually garnered a subdued color scheme intended to visually place him between white-armored "rank-and-file" Imperial stormtroopers and Vader, who wears black.
 This color scheme had the bonus of conveying the "gray morality" of his character.
 The character's armor was designed to appear to have been scavenged from multiple sources, and it is adorned with trophies.
 A description of Fett's armor in the mid-1979 Bantha Tracks newsletter catalyzed "rampant speculation" about his origins.
 By 1979, Fett's backstory included having served in an army of Imperial shock troops which had battled the clone troopers of the Galactic Republic during the Clone Wars.